Costco

 Deliverables

-Design & Coding
+UX/UI Design & Development

 I was in charge of various long term projects that included both UX design and front-end coding.
 Here are some examples of released projects.